What are the different levels of government in Canada and their responsibilities?

 • Sales tax

 The current Premier of Ontario is Doug Ford.
-He was re-elected on June 2, 2022.
+He was re-elected on February 27, 2025.
+The next Ontario provincial election will be held in 2029.

 What is the municipal government?